This guide was last updated on 29 July 2024.

 If you decide to take on an employee, you will have a number of legal and tax obligations including:

-• Whether or not an employment contract is put in writing, an employer must supply a written statement of the main conditions of employment within two months of the employee starting work.
-Details of the written statement can be found on GOV.UK and a template is available on the ACAS website.
+- Whether or not an employment contract is put in writing, an employer must supply a written statement of the main conditions of employment.
+A template written statement and further guidance is available on the ACAS website.

 As noted above in the section on Taking money out of the business, a common remuneration approach for a company is to pay the shareholder-directors a small salary.
 If the rules on NMW/NLW applied, this approach would not be possible.
 However, a director who is remunerated for holding the office of director does not have to be paid the NMW/NLW.
 If they have a contract with the company as a worker or employee for services in that capacity, then the usual NMW/NLW rules would apply.
 Care should be taken therefore when it is intended to pay a small salary to the director/shareholder that it is paid in their capacity as a director.